Ankita-Kumari0309/Movie-Recommendation-System/README.md

 # 🎬 Movie Recommendation System

-A Movie Recommendation System built with Streamlit that recommends similar movies based on content such as genres, overview, and cast.
-The system uses TF-IDF Vectorization and Cosine Similarity to find the most relevant matches.
+The Movie Recommendation System is a powerful web application built using Python, Streamlit, and The Movie Database (TMDb) API.
+It leverages content-based filtering techniques, utilizing vectorization and cosine similarity to provide users with personalized movie suggestions based on their selected titles.

+Designed with simplicity and user engagement in mind, the application not only recommends similar movies but also fetches detailed information like posters, overviews, ratings, release dates, and genres — all displayed in an elegant interface.

+🎬 Bonus Feature: Users can also watch trailers of the recommended movies directly within the app for a more immersive experience!